RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

 The value `0` means no expiration.

-When both `COMPACTION_POLICY` and `RETENTION_POLICY` are specified, the retention of newly created compactions is according to the retention time set in `COMPACTION_POLICY`.
+When both `COMPACTION_POLICY` and `RETENTION_POLICY` are specified, the retention of newly created compactions is according to the retention time specified in `COMPACTION_POLICY`.

 #### Default